philchalmers/York_Thesis_LyX/README.md

 This is an example repository used for building thesis (Masters or PhD) in LyX, derived from the instructions located on the [technical requirements](http://gradstudies.yorku.ca/current-students/thesis-dissertation/organization/#section3c) page.
+When compiled, the bare-bones of this thesis template will look [like this](https://github.com/philchalmers/York_Thesis_LyX/blob/master/york-thesis.pdf), which gives you a general outline of how to start writting your thesis or disseration.

 LyX, like LaTeX, is a document preparation system built around the concept of defining the *structure* of your document.
 For larger documents, such as a dissertation, this is